tilatrivia/truman-kautzman-com/content/about/index.md

     subtitle="Imagine Learning - Remote - May 2023 to Present"
     class="bg-gray-light mt-4"
 >}}
-As my first real exposure to industry software production, I was exposed to large-scale software challenges and solutions, scalability and cost considerations, and Agile development practices.
-I also became familiar with working on a team to divide and conquer and deliver business value.I also wrote production React TypeScript components and Kotlin Micronaut endpoints.
+As my first exposure to industry software production, I was exposed to large-scale software challenges and solutions, scalability and cost considerations, and Agile development practices.
+I became familiar with working on a team to divide and conquer and deliver business value.
+Here I wrote several production React TypeScript components and Kotlin Micronaut endpoints.
 {{< /box >}}